 Around here, we focus mostly on helping you plan fun family vacations that include your pets.
-But we know that not every trip can be a leisurely ramble to your favorite holiday destination.
-Sometimes you’re relocating to a new city – or even a new country!
-Moving with pets involves a different set of challenges and questions.
-We’re hoping these tips will help alleviate some of the stress of your upcoming move.
+But not every trip can be a leisurely ramble to your favorite holiday destination.
+What if you’re relocating to a new city – or even a new country?
+We hope these tips for moving with pets help as you prepare and settle in your new home!

 Make A Plan

-The sooner you can start planning, the better!
-When you’re moving with pets, there’s a lot to be done.
-Pets usually sense that change is on the horizon, and may show their anxiety by acting unsettled or clingy.
+The sooner you start planning, the better!
+We’d all prefer a stress-free move.
+And when you’re relocating with pets, there’s a lot to be done.

 Make Arrangements For Moving Day

 Are you moving across town or over the ocean?
 Driving or flying?
 Transporting your own belongings or hiring a mover?
-These decisions will determine what arrangement to make for your pet on moving day.
+These decisions will determine what arrangements will reduce your pet’s stress on moving day.

-Local moves can usually be completed in a day, so set up an appointment for daycare or arrange for your pet to spend time with a friend on the big day.
+Local moves can usually be completed in a day, so consider setting up an appointment for daycare.
+Or arrange for your pet to spend time with a friend on the big day.
 This will free up your attention to focus on the move.

-If you’re driving to your new home, use our pet friendly road trip planner to map your route and find restaurants, dog parks, and hotels along the way.
-When booking reservations, always confirm that the pet policy will accommodate your entire family.
+If you’re driving to your new home, use our guide for Planning A Pet Friendly Road Trip to map your route and find restaurants, dog parks, and hotels along the way.

 READ MORE ⇒ Hotel Chains Where Pets Stay Free